ryjen/libcoda-format/README.md

 string str = f; // will equal "A bear saw 20 eagles!"
 ```

-you can also specify type formatting:
+you can specify type formatting:

 ```c++
 format f("{0:f2}", 123.45278);